 Table 1: Hardness of the knife mesh and the blade

-• Knife net roughness: Conduct the test according to the method specified in 4.4, and the outer surface roughness of the electric shaver shall not be greater than Ra 0.40.
+• Foil Roughness: The resulting outer surface roughness of the shaver from testing shall not be greater than Ra 0.40.
 (Note: This requirement does not apply to surface mesh with densely arranged convex and concave shapes.)

-• Sharpness: Conduct the test according to the method specified in 4.5, when the 612 # nylon wire called 0.1 mm, the nylon wire should be cut and not stopped, and the curling root rate should be less than 15%.
+• Sharpness: Sharpness tests are conductedaccording to the method specified in the following section of this article.
+When using #612 nylon wire with a diameter of 0.1 mm, the wire should be cleanly cut without halting.
+The curling root rate should also be less than 15%.

-• Noise: When the electric shaver works, the knife net and the blade should be evenly fitted with the friction, and the sound should be harmonious, with no impact and irregular noise.
-Then conduct the test according to the method specified in 4.6, and the noise and sound power level of the electric shaver shall not be greater than 75 dB.
+• Noise: When the electric shaver works, the foiland the blade should be evenly fitted together with friction, and the sound should be harmonious, with no impact or irregular noise.
+Relevant noise tests should be conducted, and the noise and sound power level of the electric shaver shall not be greater than 75 dB during those experiments.

-• Use in to connect the power supply: Carry out the test according to the method specified in 4.7.
-After the pin is rolled out, the front end of the pin will not shrink when bearing the force of 60 N. Conduct the test according to the method specified in 4.7(A).
-After the pin is introduced and indented for 2000 times, it shall not be abnormal and completely connected, and can meet the requirements of 4.7(B).
+• Power PlugDurability: After the plug pin is rolled out during testing, the front end of the pin should not shrink when bearing a force of 60 N. Additionally, after the pin is introduced and indented 2000 times, it shall not be abnormal and completely connected, and the connection formed by the pin must remain secure and fully operational.

-• Time between failures: The electric shaver shall be tested according to the method specified in 4.8, and the total fault-free working time shall not be less than 60 h.
+• Time Between Failures: The total fault-free working time shall not be less than 60 hours.

-• The accuracy of electrical measuring instrument used for test shall be no less than 0.5 during type test, and its accuracy shall not be less than 1.0 during factory inspection.
+• The accuracy of electrical measuring instrumentsused shall be no less than 0.5 class during type tests, and its accuracy shall not be less than 1.0 class upon factory tests.

-• The tested samples shall be tested in the use state as specified in the product specification.
+• Samples must be tested in the operatingstate specified in the product manual.

 • The test power supply shall be consistent with the power supply specified in the product.
-When the product has two or more power supplies, the relatively unfavorable one should be selected as the test power supply.
+When the product has multiplepower supplies, the relatively unfavorable one should be selected.

-• Before and during the test, the blade should be lubricated with several drops of light oil and fully lubricated.
+• Prior to and during testing, the blade should be lubricated with an adequate amount of light oil.

 • The performance test should commence by initiating the electric shaver three times, adhering strictly to the voltage specifications outlined in the preceding chapter.
 Each start should occur only after the motor has fully halted.

-Apply 1.06 times the rated voltage to the electric shaver, and after 10 min of normal operation, measure the maximum temperature rise on the surface of the knife net.
+To assess how quickly the temperature rises on the foil, apply 1.06 times the rated voltage to the electric shaver.
+Operate for 10 minutes, then measure the maximum temperature rise on the foil’s surface.

 Figure 1 Schematic diagram of nylon silk placement